andersonkaci/Project-2-Software/README.md

 The model already came with multi-class capabilities.

 # Video Proecessing
 The video is separated into frames, processed, and then run through the model.
+We found videos, roughly 5-10 seconds long, online.

 # Implementation
 We decided to use Google Colab as the vehicle for coding.
 The model came from Roboflow's website in a Jupyter notebook pre-written.
 This made it easy to put into Colab and run there.